JimmyDdotEXE/jpl/README.md

 Projects developed under one version are not guaranteed to work under another.
 Sorry about that.
 Hopefully guaranteed stability will be feasible in the future.

+## Wiki

+Documention for installation, usage, and language can all be found in the project's [wiki](https://github.com/JimmyDdotEXE/jpl/wiki).

 ## Installation

 1. **Prerequisites**